 As a woman in leadership for StrongFirst, I have a mission to help other women see that they can be strong.
 There are many answers to the question, “How strong is strong?”

 StrongFirst sets strength standards that are achievable with practice and consistent training.
-A woman attending SFG Level I will need to military press two 16kg bells for 5 reps (if she weighs over 123.5lb).
+A woman attending SFG Level I will need to military press a16kg kettlebell for 5 reps (if she weighs over 123.5lb) with each arm.
 Women who choose to advance to SFG Level II will need to meet our standard one-third bodyweight single-arm military press.

 Tips for Becoming a Strong Woman

-• Find a trainer who inspires you and lives what they preaches regarding strength.
+- Find a trainer who inspires you and lives what the trainer preaches regarding strength.